 However, opponents, including teachers’ unions, argued that Amendment 8 would have blurred the boundary between church and state while serving to mobilize support for taxpayer-funded vouchers for private and parochial schools.

-The League of Women Voters of Florida opposed Amendment 8, saying that it supported “adequate funding of public education with no use of public funding for the expansion or funding of private education through a voucher program.”
+The League of Women Voters of Florida opposed Amendment 8.
+The organization said it supported "adequate funding of public education with no use of public funding for the expansion or funding of private education through a voucher program."

 Bishop Frank Dewane, head of the Diocese of Venice, Fla., wrote in a Nov.
 2 column in the Sarasota Herald-Tribune that Amendment 8 was not about school vouchers, but instead about eliminating the state’s blatantly anti-Catholic Blaine Amendment, named after the 19th-century Congressman James Blaine, who sought to amend the U.S. Constitution to shut down Catholic schools.